 To enhance the experience for accredited media, media accreditation is strictly limited to 1,000 personnel.
 Priority is given to VRC media partners, outlets with high circulation/reach, timely applications and outlets that can demonstrate past coverage of the Melbourne Cup Carnival or other VRC events.

-Media outlets and their representatives may be required to substantiate applications with the MAU.
+Media outlets and their representatives may be required to substantiate applications to the MAU.
 The team will contact you if there are any concerns with your application.

 Melbourne Cup Carnival media guide

-Please be aware that Flemington Racecourse will be locked down from approximately Monday 26 October until Wednesday 11 November 2015, inclusive.
+Please be aware that Flemington Racecourse will be locked down from Monday 26 October until Wednesday 11 November 2020, inclusive.

-Accredited media must then follow the Non-Raceday Media Access to Flemington procedures, which are outlined below under ‘Non Melbourne Cup Carnival Media Accreditation’.
+Accredited media must then follow the Non-Raceday Media Access to Flemington procedures, which are outlined under the ‘Non Melbourne Cup Carnival Media Accreditation’ tab on this page.
 Melbourne Cup Carnival media rules will be in place for the duration of the lock-down period.

 Any media wishing to access Flemington during the lock-down period must be accompanied by a member of the VRC Media Unit at all times.